MX-Linux/style/README.md

 for (int ixi=0; ixi<100; ++ixi) do_something(ixi);
 while (test==true) test = do_stuff();
 ```
+If the line contains a trailing comment, the code before the comment cannot exceed 70 characters.
+The whole line cannot exceed 100 characters.

-A *do ... while* loop is not to have a form such as above, regardless of line length:
+A *do ... while* loop is not to have a compact form such as above, regardless of line length:
 ```
 do {
     something(condition);